NC State Wolfpack baseball: Conference affiliations

+2021 College World Series

+NC State was put into the Ruston Regional as a 2 seed where they cruised right on through not losing a single game.
+They then moved on to face the #1 team in the country, the Arkansas Razorbacks.
+Arkansas destroyed NC State game one 21-2.
+The Wolfpack then bounced back to win the next two (each by one run).

+The Wolfpack went into Omaha and faced off against the 9 seeded Stanford Cardinal.
+NC State breezed by Stanford, winning 10-4.
+They moved on to face the 4 seeded Vanderbilt Commodores.
+The Wolfpack went in facing the top pitcher in the country, Jack Leiter.
+NC State would only score off a home run by Terrell Tatum.
+That proved to be all they needed as they won 1-0, despite Leiter striking out 15 batters in 8 innings.
+They then faced the Dores again in the next matchup where they lost 3-1.
+However, before they could play the elimination game, many of the NC State players contracted the COVID-19 virus.
+They did not have enough players to field a team of baseball players, so they had to forfeit the game.
+That ended their magical postseason run and hopes of winning the program's first ever national title.

 Venues

 Riddick Stadium

 Prior to 1966, the team played at Riddick Stadium, which was also home to the NC State football program.

 Doak Field

 The Wolfpack's home venue is Doak Field, which opened in 1966 and has a capacity of 3,000 spectators.
-The field is named for Charles Doak, who was the program's head coach from 1924–1939.
+The field is named for Charles Doak, who was the program's head coach from 1924 to 1939.

 Head coaches

 The program's most successful head coach was Sammy Esposito.
 Esposito coached teams to four ACC regular season championships, three ACC tournament championships, and one College World Series appearance in his 21-year tenure.

-Current head coach Elliot Avent is the program's leader in total career victories at NC State, with 951 as of April 25th, 2022.
+Current head coach Elliot Avent is the program's leader in total career victories at NC State, with 1,036 as of July 31, 2024.
 Avent became the program's winningest coach on May 9, 2010, in a 21–0 NC State win over Towson.
 The win was Avent's 514th, putting him past Sammy Esposito on the program's career wins list.

 Coach Avent is also the program's longest tenured head coach, with 22 seasons in the position.
 Vic Sorrell and Sammy Esposito each served as head coach for 21 seasons.